Can You Grow Vegetables Indoors All Year Round?

 Greenhouse vegetables plant row grow with led light indoor farm

 You can grow any vegetable that you want indoors in any season.
 As the winter sets in, the days are shorter, and light isn't as abundant.
-To help your vegetable plants flourish indoors, especially in the winter, you need to make sure there is enough light.
+To help your vegetable plants flourish indoors, especially in the winter, you must ensure enough light.

 Green Onions

 The easiest way to grow green onions is with leftover green onion roots.
 Submerge the roots in a container of water.
 Change the water weekly.
-The onions can be moved to a pot of soil once the shoots reach five inches.
+Once the shoots reach five inches, the onions can be moved to a pot of soil.

 Beets

 To expedite germination, soak beet seeds overnight.
-Place your soaked seeds in a container that is at least 16 inches deep and drains well.
+Place your soaked seeds in a container at least 16 inches deep that drains well.
 Cover the seeds with a thin layer of soil.

 Broccoli